afiodorov/afiodorov.github.io/_posts/2017-12-23-some-thoughts-on-neediness.md

 _Requesting_ attention though means that a person's refusal is consequence free.

 Thus, my TL;DR; thoughts on neediness: match people's efforts and don't demand attention.
-Your need for social interaction is irrelevant.
+My need for social interaction is irrelevant.
 Tada.